 Go to an Art Gallery

 Most can’t fail to be inspired when they visit an art gallery, it is a great way to get you itching to get the paints out once again.
 If you can’t get to a major exhibition in a city then even something small and local to you could be interesting and a stimulus for new work.

 I have always found a trip to the library to be inspiring, reading art books and magazines gives me ideas of new approaches.
 I find looking at imagery usually sparks off ideas for new artworks.

 Create a Space for Your Art

 It could be that you are not happy where you are working.
-I know I like my art space to feel just right if I am to sit there for long periods, is there enough light and is it warm enough?
-The nicer the space the more likely you are to want to go and do art there.
-You may not have an art space in your home, if not why not create an area just for you.
+I know I like my art space to feel just right if I am to sit for long periods, is there enough light and is it warm enough?
+The nicer the space the more likely you are to want to go and make art there.
+You may not have an art space in your home, if not why not create an area just for you?
 Not all of us are lucky enough to have a spare room or out-building to hand, so maybe a corner of a room could be set up for this purpose.
 You will feel more relaxed and inspired if you have your own space to create art.